Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation

 More precisely, the first one deals with the organizational aspects of the production–from transactions to learning and routines–the most recent development being the evolutionary and knowledge-based approaches to firms \citep{winter2006toward, nelson2006commentary, dosi2007perspective, marengo2020organizational}.
-The main perspective is to emphasize the importance and the role of productive knowledge and learning processes.
-However, strong critiques have been raised against knowledge-based approaches, particularly their ability to address contemporary economic contexts, such as the rise of disruptive digital technologies or creative behavior \citep{alvarez2020developing, cohendetetal2024}.
+The main perspective is to stress the importance and the role of productive knowledge and learning processes.
+However, strong critiques have been raised against knowledge-based approaches, particularly as regards their ability to address contemporary economic contexts, such as the rise of disruptive digital technologies or creative behaviour \citep{alvarez2020developing, cohendetetal2024}.

-The second approach focuses on the analysis of production itself, centering on the production function as a formalized means to combine production factors.
-It critiques the simplistic versions of the production function offered by neoclassical economics regarding the representation of factors, their interaction, and how they are combined to yield the final product.
-The Cambridge Controversy, which emerged after WWII, questioned the nature of production factors—particularly capital, whose heterogeneous nature requires more complex integration into production than mere accumulation and combination with labor \citep{robinson1953production}.
-This line of thought also raises concerns about the dynamics of production factor combinations and their effects on efficiency.
-For instance, traditional assumptions, such as substitutability between factors, face inconsistencies with empirical evidence \citep{kaldor1957model}.
-Scholars like \citep{sraffa1961production} further highlighted the interdependence within and between production processes, stressing the physical constraints that shape production at the firm, sector, and economy-wide levels \citep{pasinetti1973notion}.
+The second approach focuses on the analysis of production itself, emphasizing the production function as a means to combine production factors.
+It critiques the simplistic versions of the production function offered by the neoclassical tradition.
+The Cambridge Controversy, which emerged after WWII, questioned the nature of production factors---particularly capital, whose heterogeneous nature requires an integration into production that transcends mere accumulation \citep{robinson1953production}.
+This line of thought also raises concerns about the combination of production factors and the impacts on efficiency.
+For instance, the classical assumption of substitutability of factors is at odds with the empirical evidence \citep{kaldor1957model}. \cite{sraffa1961production} further highlighted the interdependence within and between production processes, stressing the physical constraints that shape production at the firm, sector, and economy-wide levels \citep{pasinetti1973notion}.